Find Affordable College Courses

 Evanston, IL

-Our 2023 rankings named Northwestern University the most popular school in Illinois for non-professional general legal studies students working on their bachelor’s degree.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Our analysis found Northwestern University to be the most popular school for non-professional general legal studies students who want to pursue a bachelor’s degree in Illinois.
+Located in the city of Evanston, Northwestern is a private not-for-profit college with a very large student population.

 Women make up 78% of the non-professional general legal studies majors at the school.

-Full Non-Professional General Legal Studies at Northwestern University Report
+Read full report on Non-Professional General Legal Studies at Northwestern University

-The in-demand bachelor’s degree programs at University of Illinois at Springfield helped the school earn the #2 place on this year’s ranking of the most popular non-professional general legal studies schools in Illinois.
-UIS is a small public school located in the midsize city of Springfield.
+A rank of #2 on this year’s list means University of Illinois at Springfield is a great place for non-professional general legal studies students working on their bachelor’s degree.
+UIS is a small public school located in the medium-sized city of Springfield.

 About 70% of the students majoring in non-professional general legal studies at the school are women while 30% are male.